simha10/Survey_App/PROJECT_STATUS.md

 ---

-**The project is ready for end-to-end testing of the mobile survey flow.
-Web portal and advanced features are the next major milestones.**
+**The project is ready for end-to-end testing of user management and the mobile survey flow.
+Web portal advanced features and analytics are the next major milestones.**